frankois944/kmp-mvvm-exploration/README.md

 }
 ```

-- Then importing [SKIE](https://skie.touchlab.co/) to fully access the Kotlin Flow from Swift
+- Then importing [SKIE](https://skie.touchlab.co/) for fully access the Kotlin Flow from Swift

 And activate some useful features :